mlbeau/mlbeau/README.md

 My portfolio is a work in progress and will soon feature a collection of projects that showcase various aspects of the data science life cycle.
 Some areas I'm diving into include:

 - Data Science and Machine Learning
-- Computer Vision
+- Deep Learning - Neural Networks
-- Natural Language Processing (NLP) and Artificial Intelligence (AI)
+- Natural Language Processing (NLP)

 ### Connect with Me